eafit-apolo/apolo-users/docs/source/software/applications/mafft/7.402/installation.rst

       ...

 #.
-Load the necessary enviroment and build it.
+Load the necessary environment and build it.

    .. code-block:: bash